redux-saga/redux-saga/docs/basics/ErrorHandling.md

 )
 ```

 In this case, we're passing the `throw` method a fake error.
-This will cause the Generator
-to break the current flow and execute the catch block.
+This will cause the Generator to break the current flow and execute the catch block.

-Of course you're not forced to handle your API errors inside `try`/`catch` blocks, you can also make
-your API service return a normal value with some error flag on it.
-For example, you can catch Promise
-rejections and map them to an object with an error field.
+Of course, you're not forced to handle your API errors inside `try`/`catch` blocks.
+You can also make your API service return a normal value with some error flag on it.
+For example, you can catch Promise rejections and map them to an object with an error field.

 ```javascript
 import Api from './path/to/api'